-FINRA is proposing to amend Rule 2810 to address the regulation of compensation, fees and expenses in public offerings of direct participation programs (as defined in Rule 2810(a)(4)) ("DPPs") and unlisted real estate investment trusts (as defined in Rule 2340(d)(4)) ("REITs") (collectively "Investment Programs").9 Specifically, the proposed rule change addresses: (1) Compensation limitations and the use and allocation of offering proceeds; (2) disclosure regarding the liquidity of prior programs offered by the same sponsor; (3) sales loads on reinvested dividends; and (4) non-cash compensation provisions regarding the appropriate location for training and education meetings.
-The proposed rule change also adds REITs to provisions that already apply to DPPs, however, these amendments do not make any substantive changes to these sections.
-10 a.
+FINRA is proposing to amend Rule 2810 to address the regulation of compensation, fees and expenses in public offerings of unlisted real estate investment trusts (as defined in Rule 2340(c)(4)) ("REITs") and direct participation programs as defined in Rule 2810(a)(4) ("DPPs") (collectively "Investment Programs").
+Specifically, the proposed rule change addresses: (1) compensation limitations and the use and allocation of offering proceeds; (2) disclosure regarding the liquidity of prior programs offered by the same sponsor; (3) sales loads on reinvested dividends; and (4) non-cash compensation provisions regarding the appropriate location for training and education meetings.

+a.
 Organization and Offering Expenses

 Rule 2810 provides three limitations on compensation and offering expenses ("O & O expenses") in Investment Programs.
-In the current rule, as interpreted by NASD compensation guidelines, these expenses are broken down into three categories: "compensation," "due diligence," and "issuer organization and offering expenses."
+In the current rule, as interpreted by FINRA compensation guidelines, these expenses are broken down into three categories: "compensation," "due diligence," and "issuer organization and offering expenses."
 First, compensation payable to underwriters, broker-dealers, or affiliates may not exceed 10 percent of the gross proceeds of the offering, regardless of the source from which it is derived.
-Second, members or independent due diligence firms may be reimbursed an additional 0.5 percent for bona fide due diligence expenses.
-And third, total issuer O & O expenses for programs in which the member is affiliated with the program sponsor may not exceed 15 percent of the offering proceeds, including any compensation and due diligence expenses.
-11 i.
-Issuer Expenses
+Second, members or independent due diligence firms may be reimbursed for an additional 0.5 percent for bona fide due diligence expenses.
+And third, total issuer O &